Zibadi/acoustic/README.md

 ![alt text](images/Screenshot%20from%202024-03-27%2002-44-06.png)

+# Auto-Puase
+If you open a video or another audio file on your computer while the music is playing, the program will automatically pause the music.
+After the external audio gets finished, the music will continue to play.
+So cool, Right!!!

 # Playback Controls
 During playing the song, you can control the player.
 Press these keyboard keys to control the player: